seanyj573/portfolio/README.md

 WindowConstructor is one of the classes for a TicTacToe game I have built.

-usp.emailNotification is a HTML email integrated with SQL, providing a tabel structure for an email notification
+usp_emailNotification is SQL script integrated with HTML, providing a table structure for an email notification.

+overdueEmailTemplate is SQL script integrated with HTML, providing a loop based structure for automated emails.